 This blog is about my academic journey and my outdoor adventures.
-I seems to be that rare or weird bird – a Black woman who enjoys hiking, canoeing, cycling and skiing.
+I enjoy hiking, canoeing, cycling and skiing.
 These things make me happy.
 A PhD was the perfect way to combine my love of the outdoors and to get out of my mid-life funk.
 My research is on the perception of the wilderness in the Black imagination.
 In other words, how to make the outdoors a more welcoming and inviting space for Black people.
 It is part of a larger research project on the links between race and nature.

-Jacqueline L. Scott is a PhD student at the University of Toronto, OISE, in the department of Social Justice Education.
+Jacqueline L. Scott is a PhD candidate at the University of Toronto, OISE, in the department of Social Justice Education.
 She is a fellow at the Safina Center.

 She volunteers as a land steward, and as a hike and bike leader with outdoor clubs.
 Jacqueline leads Black History Walks in Toronto.
 She is the author of travel and adventure books, from a Black perspective: